-The Chapel Hill Town Council established the Blue Hill District in 2014, under its original name, the Ephesus/Fordham District.
-This District grew out of a small area planning and economic development initiative, with the goal of revitalizing and reconnecting this area of town by encouraging reinvestment in a collection of aging commercial properties.
+The Chapel Hill Town Council established the Blue Hill District in 2014, under its original name, the Ephesus-Fordham District.
+This District grew out of a small area planning and economic development exercise, with the goal of encouraging reinvestment in a collection of aging commercial properties.

-A Form-Based zoning code was adopted for the District to facilitate redevelopment with a mixture of uses that would support a high-quality public realm in a pedestrian-friendly area.
-The Form-Based zoning regulations (found in Section 3.11 of the Land Use Management Ordinance or LUMO) prescribe the physical form of buildings and their relationship to the street.
+A form-based zoning code was adopted for the District to facilitate redevelopment with a mixture of uses that would support a high-quality public realm in a pedestrian-friendly area.
+The form-based zoning regulations (found in Section 3.11 of the Land Use Management Ordinance or LUMO) prescribe the physical form of buildings and their relationship to the street.
 Blue Hill also functions as a Special Appearance District, for which design guidelines may be used to maintain a consistent and cohesive design aesthetic.